ruotianluo/ImageCaptioning.pytorch/ADVANCED.md

 This yml file can also provides you some hint what to change to use new self critical.

+# SCST in Topdown Bottomup paper

+In Topdown bottomup paper, instead of random sampling when SCST, they use beam search.
+To do so, you can try:

+`python train.py --id fc_tdsc --cfg configs/fc_rl.yml --train_sample_method greedy --train_beam_size 5 --max_epochs 30 --learning_rate 5e-6`

 ## Sample n captions

 When sampling, set `sample_n` to be greater than 0.